-The new tablets allow us to improve the quality of the International Passenger Survey (IPS) data collected, so discontinuities (that is, step changes in the time series) arising from the introduction of tablet data collection in the IPS are possible.
+The tablets allow us to improve the quality of the IPS data collected.
+Discontinuities (that is, step changes in the time series) arising from the introduction of tablet data collection in the IPS are therefore possible.
 We have worked with academic experts and the Office for National Statistics (ONS) Methodology team to produce a method for detecting any such discontinuities.

 We have continued to monitor the results as more data have become available.
-Further analysis using a longer series of data is required to determine whether there are any discontinuities, so some caution is still advised in the interpretation of data in this release.
+Further analysis using a longer series of data is required to determine whether there are any discontinuities.
+Some caution is therefore advised in the interpretation of data in this release.

 Further methodological changes are planned to the estimates on international visitors in the IPS.
 These are weighting adjustments to address concerns about the imbalance (that is, large differences in numbers) in the IPS between the estimates of numbers of visitors arriving and departing for some nationalities.
-The new method has been developed in consultation with users and methodological experts.
-We plan to implement the new method in autumn 2019, when the results for the second quarter (Apr to June) of 2019 are published.
+The new method has been developed in consultation with users and methodological experts, and it is currently being finalised.
+The new method will be implemented as soon as possible, and the implementation date will be published in advance.
 A revised back series will also be published at this time.
-More information about the planned changes will be published as soon as possible.